ading2210/shimboot/README.md

 5. Run `sudo ./build_rootfs.sh data/rootfs bookworm` to build the base rootfs.
 6. Run `sudo ./patch_rootfs.sh path_to_shim path_to_reco data/rootfs` to patch the base rootfs and add any needed drivers.
 7. Run `sudo ./build.sh image.bin path_to_shim data/rootfs` to generate a disk image at `image.bin`.

+### Booting the Image:
+1. Obtain a shimboot image by downloading a [prebuilt one](https://dl.ading.dev/shimboot/) or building it yourself.
-8. Flash the generated image to a USB drive or SD card.
+2. Flash the shimboot image to a USB drive or SD card.
+Use the [Chromebook Recovery Utility](https://chrome.google.com/webstore/detail/chromebook-recovery-utili/pocpnlppkickgojjlmhdmidojbmbodfm) or [dd](https://linux.die.net/man/1/dd) if you're on Linux.
-9. Enable developer mode on your Chromebook.
-Even if it's enrolled and dev mode is blocked, it'll still work for running shimboot.
+3. Enable developer mode on your Chromebook.
+If the Chromebook is enrolled, follow the instructions on the [sh1mmer website](https://sh1mmer.me) (see the "Executing on Chromebook" section).
-10. Plug the USB into your Chromebook and enter recovery mode.
+4. Plug the USB into your Chromebook and enter recovery mode.
 It should detect the USB and run the shimboot bootloader.

-Note that these instructions are currently incomplete.
+5. Boot into Debian and log in with the username and password that you configured earlier.
+The default username/password for the prebuilt images is `user/user`.
+6. Expand the rootfs partition so that it fills up the entire disk by running `sudo growpart /dev/sdX 4` (replacing `sdX` with the block device corresponding to your disk) to expand the partition, then running `sudo resize2fs /dev/sdX` to expand the filesystem.

+## FAQ:

+#### I want to use a different Linux distribution.
+How can I do that?
+Using any Linux distro is possible, provided that you apply the [proper patches](https://github.com/ading2210/chromeos-systemd) to systemd and recompile it.
+Most distros have some sort of bootstrapping tool that allows you to install it to a directory on your host PC.
+Then, you can just pass that rootfs dir into `build.sh`.

+#### How can I install a desktop environment other than XFCE?
+Simply edit `rootfs/opt/setup_rootfs.sh`, and change the line after the `#install desktop` comment.
+By default, this is set to install XFCE using the `task-xfce-desktop` package, but you can change this to install whatever you want.

+#### Will this prevent me from using Chrome OS normally?
+Shimboot does not touch the internal storage at all, so you will be able to use Chrome OS as if nothing happened.
+However, if you are on an enterprise enrolled device, booting Chrome OS again will force a powerwash due to the attempted switch into developer mode.

-## License:
+## Copyright:
+Shimboot is licensed under the [GNU GPL v3](https://www.gnu.org/licenses/gpl-3.0.txt).
+Unless otherwise indicated, all code has been written by me, [ading2210](https://github.com/ading2210).

+### Copyright Notice:
 ```
 ading2210/shimboot: Boot desktop Linux from a Chrome OS RMA shim.
 Copyright (C) 2023 ading2210